prcutler/awesome-macropad/README.md

 - [Multiple Timers](https://github.com/alpiepho/MacroPad-timers) by alpiepho, a timer application that implements a set of 12 independent timers.
 - [BuildPad](https://github.com/willgorman/buildpad) by willgorman, a build automation tool for viewing and launching Jenkins jobs.
 - [The MacroPad 4chord MIDI](https://github.com/deckerego/Macropad_4chord_MIDI) is built to play simple chord progressions as a MIDI device on a rp2040 MacroPad by deckerego.
 [Demonstration Video](https://www.youtube.com/watch?v=Ifc-n-RV3Ag)
-- [App Pad](https://github.com/kbaskett248/adafruit_macropad) An advanced port of Adafruit's Macropad application that adds switching macros by keys, OS-specific variants, double-tap support, and callback timers by kbaskett248.
+- [App Pad](https://github.com/kbaskett248/adafruit_macropad) An advanced port of Adafruit's MarcoPad application that adds switching macros by keys, OS-specific variants, double-tap support, and callback timers by kbaskett248.
 - [MacroPad Automation and Application Detector](https://github.com/xhargh/MacropadApplicationDetector) is a Windows application that detects the currently active window and automatically switches to the appropriate set of macros for that application by xhargh.
 - [PyCurrentWindow](https://github.com/astridos2go/PyCurrentWindow) automatically detects the focused application and automatically changes to the correct macros by astridos2go.
 (Windows only)
 - [Macro Hotkeys + Extensions](https://github.com/notnavindu/adafruit-macropad-hotkeys-with-extensions) Modified version of Adafruit's [Hotkeys](https://learn.adafruit.com/macropad-hotkeys) script.
 Includes a Pomodoro timer, Bongo Cat and support to write your own extensions.
 By notnavindu
 - [Bongo Cat](https://github.com/christanaka/circuitpython-bongo) by christanaka
 - [The MacroPad Jukebox](https://www.hackster.io/iotitlan/the-macropad-jukebox-3d2c99) by Carlos Olmos
 - [MacroPad](https://github.com/mchilli/macropad) by MCHilli, manage your macros via a [WebUI](https://mchilli.github.io/macropad/).
-- [Multiple Macropad Apps](https://github.com/ondras/macropad) by Ondřej Žára.
+- [Multiple MarcoPad Apps](https://github.com/ondras/macropad) by Ondřej Žára.
 Hotkey mappings for git, MIDI tones and/or chords, Elite:Dangerous game, DaVinci Resolve Color grading and more.
 - [Manage your MacroPad via a WebUI](https://github.com/mchilli/macropad) by MCHilli
 - [The MacropadPyDemo is a rewrite of the Arduino demo in CircuitPython](https://github.com/haugenmitch/MacropadPyDemo) by haugenmitch
 - [MacroSynth](https://github.com/obtusecanadiangoose/macrosynth), a basic osc synthesizer using Todbot's [MacroPadSynthPlug](https://github.com/todbot/macropadsynthplug) by obtusecanadiangoose